simphotonics/time_tracker/README.md

 ## Introduction

-A common task is recording the time a process *starts*, is *paused/resumed*, and the time it is *completed*.
+A commonly required task consists in recording the time a process *starts*, is *paused/resumed*, and the time it is *completed*.
 An object of type [`TimeTracker`][TimeTracker] is designed to perform this job.
 It is similar to a [`StopWatch`][StopWatch], however instead of elapsed ticks it records a [`DateTime`][DateTime] point